miklevin/MikeLev.in/_posts/2023-05-25-micro-soft-brains-and-saber-toothed-stability.md

 like: "Well, this is a fun game of Jenga, but I'm not sure how much longer this can go on."
 But I don't know jack.
 Everyone loves a Saber-toothed tiger.
 It makes for a great mascot and the fans are going to cheer the hunt.
-"Take down that mastodon!" yell the monkeys who are quite clad those teeth are adapted to large prey.
+"Take down that mastodon!" yell the monkeys who are quite glad those teeth are adapted to large prey.
 They wouldn't bother coming after us, think the monkeys in the arena.
 Good thing we'll never run out of mastodons.

 Monkeys might be easy prey, but we're slim pickings.
 But just like buffalo wings that became so popular in economic downturns, because you know why waste all that meat when you just eat a lot of them.
 What's that?
 The mastadons are gone and monkeys are everywhere?
-Well, whu waste all that meat?
+"Why waste all that meat?" says the cats.

 The cats will always eventually realize we're yummy prey.
 We're everywhere and don't have much in the way of claws or fangs or even shells to cover our tender